Micro Focus LoadRunner Alternatives:

 |Flexible Testing Scenarios|

-If you’ve been searching for a powerful, cost-effective alternative to LoadRunner from Micro Focus, you’ve found the right place.
-LoadView from Dotcom-Monitor is a flexible, cloud-based load and stress testing platform that removes the complexity of having to set up and manage an on-premises solution like LoadRunner.
+If you’ve been searching for a powerful, cost-effective alternative to LoadRunner from Micro Focus, you’ve come to the right source.
+LoadView provides flexible, cloud-based load testing, removing the complexity of having to set up and manage an on-premises solution like LoadRunner.

 LoadRunner was one of the early pioneers of the performance testing arena.
 The product has many great features, benefits, and integrations.
 It supports a wide range of protocols, which a lot of other vendors can’t offer, which has made LoadRunner the go-to vendor in this space for a long time.
 However, we hear from many customers that LoadRunner has become too complex and costly for what their performance testing needs, which leads them to look for an on-demand, cloud-based platform like LoadView.